NicoB788/Home-Labbing-101/Readme.md

 ---

-## Step 3 : Setting up a Dashboard for the Server
+## Setting up a Dashboard for the Server

   ![Casa_Os](./assets/casa_OS02.png)